-Promotions are made on the basis of the ability of the student to do the work at the next level of instruction.
+Promotions are made on the basis of the ability of the pupil to do the work at the next level of instruction.
 Promotion and retention decisions will be made by school principals and teachers.
 Parents, teachers, the student involved and other concerned persons must be included in the discussions leading to a decision.
 If any decision to retain or to plan for a longer-than-average time in a particular series of grades occurs, the school will notify the parents prior to the school year's final report card.
+Any desire to change grade placement for the betterment of the child must be discussed with parents.

-In order to help assure appropriate achievement of students as they progress through their school experience, the Houston County Board of Education establishes the following basic promotion and retention criteria for use in the school system.
+In order to help assure appropriate achievement of students as they progress through their school experience, the Houston County School District establishes the following basic promotion and retention criteria for use in the school district.